MagicKode/diplom_ivan-dima_2021/README.md

-<h1>TeachMeSkills diploma project by Dmitry 'MagicKode' Zavadski<h1>
+<h1>TeachMeSkills diploma project by Dmitry 'MagicKode' Zavadski and Ivan Zubkov<h1>

 ### A simple version of online shop with finance buhgaltery, which contains basic registration, items, cart, full-text search, order and admin panel.
+Project includs a version of bookkeeping.
 ---

 ### <h2>Used Technologies:<h2>